 - As of February 2016, Thai Payment Network (TPN) and UnionPay International established a local network for processing electronic card payments.

-- The National ITMX shared system is the country's ATM network and clearing system, which includes just under 8,100 ATMs as of 2017.
+- The National ITMX shared system is the country's ATM network and clearing system, which includes over 10,200 ATMs as of 2018.
+There are also over 880,000 EFTPOS terminals in use.

 - Reloadable, prepaid cards are available for electronic payments whether point-of-sale or online.